ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 <h2><a name = 'cnn_baseline'>A Convolutional Neural Network Baseline</a></h2>

-We have read our data in, formatted into NumPy arrays, and we just split the data into a training and validation training set.
-Let's define our deep neural network!
-As stated in the title of this blog, we will be using convolutional neural networks (CNN).
+So far we have read our data into our notebook, formatted it into NumPy arrays, and we just split the data into a training and validation training set.
+Let’s now define our deep neural network!
+As stated in the title of this blog and the previous post, we will be using convolutional neural networks (CNN).
 Among other things, CNN are designed to handle grid-like data such as time-series data and images.
-Alternatively, we could use a type of Recurrent Neural Network (RNN), which can also handle data with spatial-temporal dependencies, however let's stick to CNNs as they are currently one of the most popular models in the field of Computer Vision.
+Alternatively, we could use a Recurrent Neural Network (RNN) which can also handle data with spatial-temporal dependencies.
+Let’s stick to CNNs as they are currently one of the most successful models in the field of Computer Vision.

 To create our convolutional neural network model we will use [Keras](https://keras.io/) which is a high-level neural network API.
 It is fairly straight forward to use and the community supporting Keras is robust.